xtanaa001/academic-kickstart/content/home/research.md

   icon = "project-diagram"
   icon_pack = "fas"
   name = "Networks"
-  description = "I am interested in networks of various types, including **communication and energy networks**"
+  description = "I study how **networking, commmunication and smart grid** cope with challenges emerging from dynamic and self-interested agent behaviors."

  # Networks in the face of changing and possibly unpredictable and strategic environments
  # My research is application driven and centers on communication and energy networks
  # ranging from changing user behaviors to network connectivity and resource availability
  # Communication and Energy Networks.